-The Fitzgerald Loose Fine Homes team will prepare a competitive market analysis to determine an appropriate pricing strategy for your home.
+The Susan Fitzgerald Team will prepare a competitive market analysis to determine an appropriate pricing strategy for your home.
 Homes that are priced too high initially are more likely to take longer to sell, and on average sell for less than comparable homes priced appropriately when first listed.
 Based on our knowledge and experience in the local real estate market we will give you an honest assessment of your home’s value: We will not “buy” your listing by agreeing to an artificially high selling price for your home: that is a waste of your time and ours.

 For more detailed information about pricing and market analysis, go to the "Pricing Strategy" page on this website.